 There are certain transparency laws which impact our industry and require us to disclose financial transactions between our company and health care providers.
-As these laws require the company to provide reports on this information, it is important to cooperate fully with the Office of Ethics and Compliance, Finance, or the General Counsel, when they seek this information and make sure that the information you provide is accurate and complete.
+As these laws require the company to provide reports on this information, it is important to cooperate fully with the Chief Compliance and Corporate Integrity Officer and the General Counsel when they seek this information and make sure that the information you provide is accurate and complete.